Your Home: A million pieces of joy (Home automation)

-For those just starting out on the road to a Smart Home, there’s a unique joy that comes from the first time the devices do their smart thing: something between amazement, wonder, and the feeling that a door has just opened to a new dimension of possibility.>
+For those just starting out on the road to a Smart Home or home automation, there’s a unique joy that comes from the first time the devices do their smart thing: something between amazement, wonder, and the feeling that a door has just opened to a new dimension of possibility.>

 Sitting on my small patio as the daylight slowly fades away and the lights in my house automatically light up, I feel like James Bond.
 It happens every day and every day I still smile with joy.
 Having a smart home certainly makes you feel like you have stepped into the future, and it is magnificent.